On-Site Location

 noun, の adjective

-Your present location is the scene of the crime!
+Your present location is the on-site location!
 And you're on the scene to check out what's currently going on.

 The reading is a combination of the on'yomi and kun'yomi readings.
 You didn't learn the kun'yomi reading for 場 with the kanji, so here's a mnemonic to help you remember it: